* Written by Yoichi TAKAHASHI, PPPC Chairman / Kaetsu University Professor

 in the prefecture, to Nago, was re-elected despite the central

-governments support for another candidate.
+government’s support for another candidate.

 In Tokyo, former Prime Minister Morihiro Hosokawa announced candidacy